Financial Instrument Data Platform

 Reflection

-Rule-based systems excel at correctness until the task requires external data retrieval or deciding whether an entity already exists—places where deterministic rules alone can't carry the load.
-That gap is where AI-assisted patterns belong: inside the workflow, not as a replacement for it.
+Rule-based systems excel at correctness until the task requires external data retrieval or deciding whether an entity already exists.
+That gap is where AI-assisted patterns belong: inside the workflow, not as a replacement for it — the line of thinking that fed directly into the AI and semantic-search work in the next case.